scambier/ecs-machina/docs/guides/system.md

 Three methods are called during the update loop:

 - `beforeUpdate()`, at the beginning of each update
-- `updateEntity(entityComponent: EntityComponent)`, for each Entity linked to your System
+- `updateEntity(entity: string, components: BaseComponent[])`, for each Entity linked to your System
 - `afterUpdate()`, once that all Entities have been updated

 ## Draw loop